Long Distance Relationships – can technology help to bridge the gap?

 “My first partner I knew from back home, and we both moved to university.
 I was in Leeds, he was in Manchester so we saw each other when we could,” explains Alex.

-“My second boyfriend I met through Tinder,” he says.
-“Weirdly he was based in Manchester too, and spent a lot of the year in the Middle East with his parents, whilst I was still in Leeds.”
+“My second boyfriend I met through a dating app,” he says.
+“Weirdly, that guy was also based in Manchester and also spent a lot of the year in the Middle East with his parents.
+Meanwhile, I was still in Leeds.”

 Although technology helped him stay in touch with his partner at the time, he agrees that there are limitations.